Shi'ar: Politics

 Though the empire has grown to include hundreds of thousands of different sentient species and worlds, the Shi'ar race controls and governs the empire.
 Its central base of power is located on the "throneworld" Chandilar, while the Shi'ar homeworld is called Aerie (it is unknown if the planet still exists).
 The leader of the empire is given the title Majestor (male) or Majestrix (female) and is a hereditary position, occupied by members of the royal family of the Shi'ar.
 Formerly, the Neramani family represented the royal bloodline.

 The Shi'ar empire is one of the most advanced and expansive civilizations in the universe, spanning entire galaxies.
 It is mainly an economic co-operative, where trade with other galactic powers is its driving force.
 Not all races have the same rights in the Imperium, as the Shi'ar appear to have a disproportionate influence on its governance.

 It is nominally ruled over by a high council, which has representatives from a large majority of the alien races that exist within the Imperium.
 However, in practice, the head of the council (the Majestor or Majestrix) exercises strong executive control and can institute policy virtually by decree.

-The leader of the Shi'ar empire is protected by his or her own personal guard called the Imperial Guard, which is made up of the most powerful and elite soldiers from throughout the Empire with most of them being Shi'ar and others being from other alien races in the Shi'ar's jurisdiction.
+The leader of the Shi'ar empire is protected by a personal guard called the Imperial Guard, which is made up of the most powerful and elite soldiers from throughout the Empire with most of them being Shi'ar and others being from other alien races in the Shi'ar's jurisdiction.
 The Imperial Guard is led by a praetor.
-The military itself (outside of the Imperial Guard) has been depicted as consisting almost exclusively of Shi'ar personnel, at least in most of the command positions.
+The Shi'ar military, outside of the Imperial Guard, consists almost exclusively of Shi'ar personnel.

 Though having warlike and militaristic ancestry, the Shi'ar empire has largely occupied the role of peacekeepers in many interstellar affairs.
-For instance, Empress Lilandra Neramani tried to broker peace between the Kree Empire and the Skrull Empire to help bring an end to their devastating war: she sought interstellar accord when deciding how to end the threat of Dark Phoenix, and attempted to avenge the destruction of Tarnax IV, the Skrull throneworld, by Galactus.
+For instance, Empress Lilandra Neramani tried to broker peace between the Kree empire and the Skrull Empire to help bring an end to their devastating war: she sought interstellar accord when deciding how to end the threat of Dark Phoenix, and attempted to avenge the destruction of Tarnax IV, the Skrull throneworld, by Galactus.